ladderlogix/WriteUp-For-WWHF-2023/Don't Lsass me.md

 After downloading the file we see it is named lsass.dmp.
 Lsass is typically used in windows authentication and knowing that the description is asking for a password of a user I think we should use the tool mimikatz.

 ## Launching Mimikatz
 **Windows defender and chrome/edge smart screen will try to block this program.
-You have to allow it to run**\
+You have to allow it to run.**
 **Also this probaly should be ran in a vm that you dont care about**
 1. [Download Mimikatz binaries](https://github.com/gentilkiwi/mimikatz/releases)(It only works on windows machines) - go to the link by pressing download mimikatz then click on the option that says mimikatz_trunk.zip\
 ![mimidown](Media/MimikatzDownload.png)